Microsoft Edge Add-ons store developer policies

 1.8.2 Disclosing paid features

-Your Extension and associated metadata must provide information about the types of in-product purchases offered and the range of prices.
+Your extension and associated metadata must provide information about the types of in-product purchases offered and the range of prices.
 You must not mislead users and must be clear about the nature of your in-product promotions and offerings including the scope and terms of any trial experiences.
-If your Extension restricts access to user-created content during or after a trial, you must notify users in advance.
-In addition, your Extension must make it clear to users that they are initiating a purchase option in the Extension.
+If your extension restricts access to user-created content during or after a trial, you must notify users in advance.
+In addition, your extension must make it clear to users that they are initiating a purchase option in your extension.

 If your product uses MPNS or WNS to transmit notifications, it must comply with the following requirements: